 The Ain Dara temple complex is more than 3,000 years old, and contains intricate stone sculptures of lions and sphinxes.
 It is famous for its striking resemblance to the Temple of Solomon, as described in the Bible’s book of Kings.
 The destruction of its artefacts represents a devastating loss of cultural history to Syria, and the world.

 In a similar case, very high resolution satellite imagery was used to ascertain the timeline and extent of damage to Iraqi heritage sites by ISIS in 2015, at Hatra and Nimrud.
-You can learn more about that investigation in a European Space Imaging case study.

 The FIFA World Cup 2018 tournament will kick off in Russia tomorrow and to celebrate this great sporting event European +